effeligo/access-point-scanner/README.md

 ## 🛠️ Work in progress

-The struct used for parsing the packet content need to be checked in order to overcome a couple of assuntion in the packet structure itself.
+The struct used for parsing the packet content need to be checked in order to overcome a couple of assumption in the packet structure itself.
 The project will be translated in python and will be enriched with additional features, so it can be considered outdated.

 🔒 Legal Disclaimer